Predict and Adapt the Future of Your Network with Multiple Data Sources

 Data was gathered from nearly 200,000 devices, 12,000 towers, and 2,000 cell site routers, and datasets ranged from 50,000 rows to 1.4 billion rows.
 The data sets were overlaid without having to perform any join operations.
 The sampling intervals across datasets also varied.
 For example, tower data was reported at 15-minute intervals, crowd-sourced data was intermittent, coordinate data was reported every 30 seconds, and social network data was reported as it was generated.

-With a volatile protest, cell data usage is likely to spike unpredictably as events occur, and the focus of the analysis is on network throughput and latency.
+With a volatile protest, cell data usage is likely to spike unpredictably as events occur, and the focus of the analysis is on network data throughput and latency.
 As the data is overlaid on the same chart over time, spikes in latency quickly appear.
 The map shows latency hot-spots over time, and enables zooming in to focus on the sampled devices in the high-latency area.
 Kontargyris drilled into one of these latency spikes and navigated to the worst-affected area on the map, revealing the upload and download behavior and individual towers and routers contributing to the latency.

 The tower data tells only part of the story, and too late to prevent the performance issues.
 Latency jumps from 36 milliseconds to 6.5 seconds.
 Data uploads spike higher than the download rate, suggesting users uploading photos or video of an event unfolding.
 Social media data shows tweets complaining of poor service and difficulty sharing media.
 Customers are not only dissatisfied; they’re disgruntled and complaining openly over social media.
 The data suggests that one router has failed, affecting multiple towers.